-5. Zambia Vision 2030
+1.5.4 Zambia Vision 2030

-This long-term development plan seeks to provide a diversified curricular that are responsive to the knowledge, values, attitude, and practical skill needs of individuals and society.
-It sets out the country's aspirations for sustainable development, encompassing the need for curricular that is responsive to the needs of our time.
-The Higher Education Authority's Strategic Plan identifies the need to lead the process of curricular reforms in the country in line with Zambia Vision 2030.
+This long-term development plan seeks to provide a diversified curricula that are responsive to the knowledge, values, attitudes, and practical skill needs of individuals and society.
+It sets out the country's aspirations for sustainable development, encompassing the need for curricula that are responsive to the needs of our time.
+The Higher Education Authority's Strategic Plan identifies the need to lead the process of curricula reforms in the country in line with the Zambia Vision 2030.

-6. Eighth National Development Plan
+1.5.5 Eighth National Development Plan

-The Strategic Plan aligns with the objectives and strategies outlined in the Eight National Development Plan.
-The Higher Education Authority has a pivotal role to play in contributing towards the implementation of the Eighth National Development Plan (8NDP).
+The Strategic Plan aligns with the objectives and strategies outlined in the Eight National Development Plan(8NDP).
+The Higher Education Authority has a pivotal role to play in contributing towards the implementation of the 8NDP.
 The 8NDP outlines a comprehensive, long-term strategic vision for the development of the country and sets ambitious goals for socio-economic growth, poverty reduction, and sustainable development.
 In this regard, the Strategic Plan is well-positioned to contribute towards the implementation of the Eighth National Development Plan by focusing on strengthening the quality of education, promoting innovation and research, enhancing access and equity, strengthening technical and vocational education, and fostering collaboration.
 Therefore, 2021-2026 Strategic Plan is carefully designed to ensure that higher education plays a significant role in achieving the goals and objectives outlined in the 8NDP.